Weekly Gem #2. Wanted: : Young, skinny, wiry fellows not over eighteen. Must be expert riders, willing to risk death daily. Orphans preferred.

-The keeper brought out the fresh horse so there would be no delay.
-The arriving pony express rider jumped from his horse, leaving it for the station keeper to tend.
-He grabbed the mail bags, perhaps some water, and was on his way again in two minutes or less.
+The station keeper brought out the fresh horse, already saddled and ready to go, so there would be no delay.
+The arriving pony express rider leaped from his horse, leaving it for the keeper to tend.
+He grabbed the mail bags, some water, and was on his way again in two minutes or less.
 Each rider covered their 75 mile leg of the relay as fast as possible, then waited for the mail delivery from the other direction and headed back.

 All told, these riders covered 650,000 miles, most of them at breakneck speed.